 Autumn Foliage: Best Places to See Fall Leaves in New Jersey

 Mountain Tour (map): Travel to Stokes State Forest in Branchville, brimming with hiking paths, scenic overlooks and picnic facilities.
-Nearby is the 70,000-acre Delaware Water Gap National Recreation Area, one of the most beautiful locations in New Jersey.
+Nearby is the 70,000-acre Delaware Water Gap National Recreation Area, one of the most beautiful locations in the state.
 Enjoy boating along the majestic Delaware River, flowing between New Jersey and Pennsylvania.
 Hike through autumn's fiery colors, or continue on to High Point Golf Club in Montague for a round of golf on the verdant course surrounded by lush trees.

-LATE OCTOBER/EARLY NOVEMBER
+LATE OCTOBER TO EARLY NOVEMBER

 Farmlands Tour (map): The Farmlands tour begins in Buena Vista.
-From there, head southeast through Estell Manor to Tuckahoe, and then through the beautiful Belleplain State Forest, where serene Lake Nummy captures reflections of the surrounding oak, cranberry, red maple and gum trees bursting into an array of brilliant colors.
-Nearby is Mauricetown, a historic sea captain's village that is popular for its many antique shops.
-Then head north to Millville, site of Wheaton Arts and Cultural Center, a historic attraction that showcases New Jersey's glass making heritage.
-The Museum of American Glass is the largest glass museum in the country.
-And the village also features demonstrations, crafts, shops and special events.
+From there, head southeast through Estell Manor to Tuckahoe, and then onto the beautiful Belleplain State Forest, where serene Lake Nummy captures reflections of the surrounding deciduous trees bursting into an array of brilliant colors.
+Nearby is Mauricetown, a historic sea captain's village popular for its many antique shops.
+Then head north to Millville, site of WheatonArts, a highly acclaimed artist community showcasing curated collections and exhibitions and inspiring creativity through educational and cultural programming.
+The Museum of American Glass is a celebration of the craft of glassmaking.